 Mari Botha, Web Content Technologist Intern

 This summer, I worked as a Web Content Technologist intern for MarkLogic, a company I had not heard of before.
 I worked alongside my boss and mentor, Trinh Lieu, as we migrated the Developer Community website onto WordPress.
-Although not too related to my studies (technical writing and economics double-major at Virginia Tech), I hope to pursue a career associated with developing and strategizing online content, so I was really interested in seeing the insides and outs of our developer site.
+Although not too related to my studies, I hope to pursue a career associated with developing and strategizing online content, so I was really interested in seeing the insides and outs of our developer site.
 With that being said, I’m no data scientist—so I had a lot to learn.

-In order to be able to work with the content, however, I needed to familiarize myself with NoSQL concepts and ideas, but more especially, how they relate to MarkLogic.
-Other than a few official courses, most of my learning was hands-on, and of course, Trinh was always there to give helping hand whenever I needed it.
+In order to be able to work with the content, I needed to familiarize myself with NoSQL concepts and ideas, and how they’re used in MarkLogic.
+Other than a few official courses, most of my learning was hands-on, and Trinh was always there to give helping hand whenever I needed it.
 Editing through the blog posts helped me familiarize myself with MarkLogic concepts and connect similar ideas together (for instance, associating semantic triples with harmonization).
-But it was writing my own blog post on Smart Mastering allowed me to grasp how MarkLogic truly caters to the needs of their customers, unlike other competitors that use more rigid technologies (in this case, MDM).
+Writing my own blog post on Smart Mastering allowed me to understand how MarkLogic truly meets the needs of their customers, unlike other competitors that use more rigid technologies.

 Tapan Jasthi, Software Developer Intern, Server Team